strimzi/strimzi-kafka-oauth/examples/kubernetes/README.md

 --------------------------------------------

 Here are several examples of Kafka Cluster definitions for deployment with Strimzi Cluster Operator.
-They assume Keycloak is used as an authorization server, with properly configured realms called 'demo', and 'authz'.
+They assume Keycloak is used as an authorization server, with properly configured realms called `demo`, and `kafka-authz`.

 * `keycloak.yaml`